IRCTC sees high ticket volumes, but lower convenience fees per ticket thanks to BHIM & UPI payments

 Mall said the company is hoping that this level sustains as booking tickets from home is “comfortable” and removes the hassles of queueing up and waiting.
 Anyone who has seen the convenience of online ticketing will likely not go back to the physical windows, he feels.

 However, a certain percentage will always be there on the physical windows.
 This is because a passenger is treated as a authorised passenger if he/she travels on a waitlisted window-purchased ticket, and not treated as a ticketless passenger.
 But someone with an waitlisted e-ticket is treated as a ticketless traveler and is charged penalty accordingly.
-So a small percentage of passengers, who need to travel no matter travel, will buy tickets from physical windows and board while on the waiting list.
+So a small percentage of passengers, who need to travel no matter travel, will buy tickets from physical windows and board while on the waiting list. — Mahendra Pratap Mall, chairman and managing director, IRCTC Ltd.

 One investor questioned Mall on any whether the company has any plans to monetise its customer database given the massive traffic the IRCTC website pulls.